mfornace/nupack-docs-dev/sources/design.md

     Note that any complex included as an on-target complex will not be included as an off-target complex when processing `max_size` and `include`.

+!!! note
+    Note that used together, `max_size` and `exclude` provide a powerful combination for specifying [target test tubes](definitions.md#target-test-tubes).
+With `max_size` it is possible to specify a large set of off-target complexes formed from a set of system components.
+With `exclude` it is further possible to remove from this large set all of the cognate products that should form between these system components (so they appear as neither on-targets nor off-targets in the tube ensemble).
+For example, with this approach, the reactive species in a global crosstalk tube can be forced to either perform no reaction (remaining as desired on-targets) or to undergo a crosstalk reaction (forming undesired off-targets), enabling minimization of global crosstalk during sequence optimization.

+    An ensemble that excludes cognate reaction products can never be studied in the lab but provides a powerful framework for computational sequence optimization.

 ## Run a test tube design job